 The first thing to do is find out if your country has a social security agreement with Spain.

-In the case of the UK, yourself and your employer can apply for a certificate from HMRC which you could use in the digital nomad visa application.
+In the case of the UK, your employer can apply for a certificate from HMRC which you could use in the digital nomad visa application.
+If you are from the US, read more about the process here.

-If there is no agreement, there's also the option for your overseas employer to register to pay social security in Spain (read more here) through a legal representative located in Spain (which can, theoretically, be you).
+If there is no agreement, there's also the option for your overseas employer to register to pay social security in Spain (read more here) through a legal representative located in Spain.

 How to Apply if you are Self-Employed

-If you are going to register as self-employed in Spain, you don't need to apply for a certificate.
+If you are going to register as self-employed in Spain, you don't need to apply for any social security certificate.

 Paying social security in Spain may not be cheap, but it's straightforward if you are self-employed.
-As part of your visa application, you can 'pledge' to register after arriving in Spain.
+As part of your residency application, you can 'pledge' to register after being approved.

-For the first year you will pay a flat fee of 80 euros per month (reimbursed by the government if you are in Madrid, Andalusia or Murcia) and then in 2024, between 225 and 530 euros per month, depending on how much you earn (NB. these figures will increase on 1 January 2024).
+For the first year you will pay a flat fee of approx. 87 euros per month (reimbursed by the government if you are in Madrid, Andalusia or Murcia) and then in 2025, between 230 and 590 euros per month, depending on how much you earn.

 Step 3: Start preparing all of the other documents